Product binning: Background

 Semiconductor manufacturing is an imprecise process, sometimes achieving as low as 30% yield.
 Defects in manufacturing are not always fatal, and in many cases it is possible to salvage part of a failed batch of integrated circuits by modifying performance characteristics.
 For example, by reducing the clock frequency or disabling non-critical parts that are defective, the parts can be sold at a lower price, fulfilling the needs of lower-end market segments.

-This practice occurs throughout the semiconductor industry on products such as CPUs, RAM, and GPUs, SSDs.
+This practice occurs throughout the semiconductor industry on products such as CPUs, RAM, GPUs, and SSDs.

 In 2020, when Apple launched their new Apple silicon M1 chip, they offered parts with 8 GPU cores as well as 7 GPU cores, a result of binning parts that had shortcomings.

 In 2021, when Apple launched their new Apple silicon A15 Bionic chip, they similarly gave a 5-core GPU to the iPhone 13 Pro and iPad mini 6 and a (binned) 4-core GPU to the iPhone 13.